calee14/NodeWorkspace/cs50/lecture69.md

 - passport local uses express session under the hood
 - state management handled on the front end
 	- but backend still can have influence over app state
+- for sessions server can store user data and more of it rather than putting it all into the cookie
+	- session is stored on the server and cookie is client
 ```js
 const express = require('express');
 const mongoose = require('mongoose');